BMW third-quarter hit by upfront expenditure for electric car development

 Last month BMW warned its pretax profit would fall this year, against earlier expectations for a flat outcome, and cut its profit margin guidance for cars, blaming intense price competition.

+“Compared with 2017, additional upfront expenditure of around 1 billion euros for the mobility of the future and a high three-digit million euro negative impact from exchange-rate and raw materials price developments had been factored into expected earnings for the year,” BMW said.

+BMW had fewer problems than rivals Volkswagen (VOWG_p.DE) and Daimler DIAGn.DE in terms of selling cars that conform to the new Worldwide Harmonised Light Vehicle Test standard (WLTP), but the onset of the rules has led to supply distortions and heavy discounting in some markets.

-Reporting by Edward Taylor, editing by Riham Alkousaa
+Reporting by Edward Taylor, editing by Riham Alkousaa and Louise Heavens